DarkEyes/EDOIF/README.md

 ```
 Citation
 ----------------------------------------------------------------------------------
-Chainarong Amornbunchornvej, Navaporn Surasvadi,Anon Plangprasopchok, and Suttipong Thajchayapong (2019).
+Chainarong Amornbunchornvej, Navaporn Surasvadi, Anon Plangprasopchok, and Suttipong Thajchayapong (2019).
 A nonparametric framework for inferring orders of categorical data from category-real ordered pairs. arXiv preprint arXiv:1911.06723. <a href="https://arxiv.org/abs/1911.06723">link</a>

 Contact
 ----------------------------------------------------------------------------------